argoproj/argo-cd/docs/user-guide/diffing.md

     - /spec/replicas
 ```

+Note that the `group` field relates to the [Kubernetes API group](https://kubernetes.io/docs/reference/using-api/#api-groups).
 The above customization could be narrowed to a resource with the specified name and optional namespace:

 ```yaml